 Kemple End O.S.
 Ref.
 SD 688 405

-Situation and Character
+Situation and Character.

 Approach and Access

-From Longridge follow the signposted road up Jeffrey Hill past the caravan site and Craig Y Longridge.
-Continue south of the golf course, straight ahead at the Newdrop Inn crossroads, to a rough parking area on the right at the far end of the fell as the road starts to descend.
+From Longridge follow Higher Road up the fell past the caravan site and Craig Y Longridge.
+Continue south of the golf course, straight ahead at the ‘Newdrop Inn’ crossroads ignoring turn-offs to the right to a rough parking area on the right at the far end of the fell as the road starts to descend more steeply.